aarjithn/frontend-logos/README.md

-# React hacker news
+# Front end logos challenge

-Hacker News site using React.js with minimalistic material design.
+A Quiz on front end logos using React.js

 *Framework and Libraries*